dfelinto/blender-manual/manual/editors/clip/introduction.rst

 .. _bpy.ops.clip.lock_selection_toggle:

 Toggle Lock Selection :kbd:`L`
-   Makes the editor display selected tracks at the same screen position along the whole footage during playback or tracking.
+   Display selected tracks at the same screen position along the whole footage during playback or tracking.
    This option helps to control the tracking process and stop it when the track is starting to slide off or when it jumped.